 All checks should be received by the church office no later than the week before the wedding and are payable as follows:

-Assistant Pastor: Robert Michalides
+Associate Pastor: Rev. Robert Michalides

 Organist: Dr. Sandra Matthes